Reading & Writing by Third Grade

 In coordination between the LISD, the 11 local public school districts, Boys & Girls Club of Lenawee, Habitat for Humanity, Lenawee Foster Grandparents, Goodwill Industries of Southeastern Michigan, and additional partners, 13 Lit Lab Pop-Up sites were hosted throughout Lenawee County during the summer.
 Hundreds of local students attended and engaged in free reading, writing, science, and Makerspace activities.
-Stay tuned for data on this ambitious summer program.

 Summer Literacy Goals

 - Facilitate opportunities for every child to read books and access texts during the summer, reducing the amount of “book deserts” in Lenawee county.

 - Provide writing resources and free high interest books to increase the likelihood that children will voluntarily engage in literacy activities (reading and writing).

 - Empower families to share their voice (story) in order to strengthen the literacy environment in the home, regardless of education level, income, or native language of the primary caregivers.